Fairy-type Pokemon weaknesses & resistances explained

 As well as being super-effective against Fairy-types, Steel-type Pokemon don’t have any major weaknesses or vulnerabilities that Fairy-types can easily exploit, which makes them very reliable counters.

-There are also loads of Poison-type Pokemon that can be used to take down Fairy-types like Roserade, Gengar, and Salazzle.
+There are also loads of Poison-type Pokemon like Roserade, Gengar, and Salazzle that can take down Fairy-types.
 Again, they’ll need a set of Poison-type moves to be effective.

 If you’re going to use Poison-types, though, it’s important to consider that many Fairy-type Pokemon can learn Psychic-type attacks, which are super-effective against Poison-types, so be careful.